Rafaela-Wetzel/Sorting-Hat/README.md

 - *from random import shuffle* to shuffle the question answers so that the answers are not displayed in the same order as put in the variables (Gryffindor, Slytherin, Ravenclaw, Hufflepuff)
 - *import os* to clear the console after a house wins or the user leaves the game early
 - *import re* for input validation using regular expressions
-- *import sys* to block the print function in the very last question because the print statement is not needed there anymore
 - *import colorama* to add colors to the terminal

 # Design